kenmd/ddd-csharp/README.md

 * suggestion from Martin Fowler (Patterns of Enterprise Application Architecture)
   - one Data Mapper per one Domain object

+## Problem Description

+* 3 slots of snacks
+* return the change
+* check if inserted money is enough and the slot isn't empty
+* check if there's enough change

 ## Build and Run